Structure in Deep Reinforcement Learning: A Survey and Open Problems: Side Information and its Usage

 \subsection{Sample Efficiency}

-Sample Efficiency is intimately tied to the idea of the Sample Complexity of RL.
-To formally define it, we use the notion of the \emph{Sample Complexity of Exploration} \shortcite{kakade-misc03a}: Given fixed parameters $\epsilon, \delta > 0$, if the difference between the value functions of a learned policy~$\pi$ and an optimal policy~$\pi^*$ is $|| Q^\pi(s,a) - Q^\star (s,a)||_\infty > \epsilon$, then we call this a mistake.
-If, with a probability of $1 - \delta$, the total number of mistakes at a timestep $t$ is $\zeta(\epsilon, \delta)$, then we call $\zeta$ the sample complexity of exploration.
+Sample Efficiency is intimately tied to the Sample Complexity of RL.
+Intuitively, if a pipeline demonstrates a higher reward than a baseline for the same number of timesteps, we consider it more sample-efficient.
+To formally define it, we use the notion of the \emph{Sample Complexity of Exploration} \shortcite{kakade-misc03a,strehl-jmlr09a}: Given some $\epsilon > 0$, we can define the sample complexity as the number of timesteps $t$ after which the policy produces a value $V^\pi < V^\star - \epsilon$.
+This definition by \shortciteA{strehl-jmlr09a} directly measures the number of times the agent acts poorly (quantified by $\epsilon$) and views “fast” learners as those that act poorly as few times as possible.
+Incorporating side information leads to a reduction in sample complexity, thus improving the sample efficiency.

-Incorporating side information leads to a reduction in $\zeta$, thus, improving the sample efficiency.
-Intuitively, if a pipeline demonstrates a higher reward than a baseline for the same number of timesteps, then we consider it more sample efficient.
-However, methods can additionally make specific claims on $\zeta$ by utilizing certain assumptions about the problem itself~\shortcite{deramo-iclr20a,modi-atl18a,brunskill-uai13a}.

-\paragraph{Exploration.} One specific way to improve the sample complexity of exploration is to impact the exploration mechanism using side information directly. \shortciteA{amin-corr21} categorize exploration methods based on the type of information that an agent uses to explore the world into the following categories: \begin{inparaenum}[(i)] \item \emph{Reward-Free Exploration} methods in which extrinsic rewards do not affect the choice of action.
-Instead, they rely on intrinsic forms of exploration. \item \emph{Randomized Action Selection} methods use estimated value functions, policies, or rewards to induce exploratory behavior. \item \emph{Optimism/Bonus-Based Exploration} methods use the \emph{optimism in the face of uncertainty} paradigm to prefer actions with higher uncertain values. \item \emph{Deliberate Exploration} methods that either use posterior distributions over dynamics (Bayesian setup) or meta-learning techniques to optimally solve exploration and \item \emph{Probability Matching} methods that use heuristics to select the next action. \end{inparaenum} Incorporating side information into any of these methods generally leads to better sample efficiency, particularly by improving the state-space coverage of the exploration mechanism.
+\paragraph{Exploration.} One specific way to improve the sample complexity of exploration is to directly impact the exploration mechanism using side information. \shortciteA{amin-corr21} categorize exploration methods based on the type of information that an agent uses to explore the world into the following categories: \begin{inparaenum}[(i)] \item \emph{Reward-Free Exploration} methods in which extrinsic rewards do not affect the choice of action.
+Instead, they rely on intrinsically motivated forms of exploration, such as diversity maximization~\shortcite{eysenbach-iclr19a}. \item \emph{Randomized Action Selection} methods use estimated value functions, policies, or rewards to induce exploratory behavior. \item \emph{Optimism/Bonus-Based Exploration} methods use the \emph{optimism in the face of uncertainty} paradigm to prefer actions with higher uncertain values. \item \emph{Deliberate Exploration} methods that either use posterior distributions over dynamics (Bayesian setup) or meta-learning techniques to optimally solve exploration and \item \emph{Probability Matching} methods that use heuristics to select the next action. \end{inparaenum} Incorporating side information into any of these methods generally improved the state-space coverage of the exploration mechanism.
+We specifically cover methods that impact the exploration mechanism to improve sample efficiency and/or generalization.